balena-os/balena-image-flasher-unwrap/README.md

 # resin-image-flasher-unwrap

+BalenaOS distinguishes between devices that can boot directly a raw image programmed into a SD card or USB disk, and those that boot a flasher image from SD card or USB which then programs the image it encloses into some internal storage like a eMMC.

+The second is referred to as a resin-image flasher and contains a resin-image.

 This small tool provides the ability to get the embedded resin image in a resin image flasher and configures it accordingly.

 ## How to use